Fergus-MW/Ultra-Coach/README.md

 A voice coach for ultramarathon training that listens to your heart rate strap and talks to you while you run.

 Android first, Expo SDK 57.
-Built to the architecture described at https://ultra-coach.60x.ai/: instant on-device cues plus an optional short push-to-talk conversation, rather than an always-listening realtime agent that would flatten your battery and your music on a six hour day.
+Instant on-device cues plus an optional short push-to-talk conversation, rather than an always-listening realtime agent that would flatten your battery and your music on a six hour day.